mattanimation/MistyBeta/README.md

 ## QR
 This is a sample where Misty will display a QR message on her face. you can choose what the input to encode will be along with the dimensions and colors (have to do in the code for now).

+## Near Far
+A sample using the face detection and distance.
+Misty will change face expression and play sound with the near and far thresholds are met from the face tracking.

 ### Instructions